-1st off-60-dys (90 dys are mand, if the conditions listed in Footnote No. 1 on p.
-3-209 are satisfied.); 2nd off-1 yr; sub. off-2 yrs These are not mandatory in all situations.
+1st off-60 dys (90 dys are mand if the conditions listed in Footnote No. 1 on p.
+3-213 are satisfied.); 2nd off-1 yr; sub. off-2 yrs These are not mandatory in all situations.
 See the Special Note on p.
-3-212.

-Special Note: 29 MRSA §1312-D(10) provides that for 1st offenders a lie, susp. action may be stayed and a restricted work related license may be issued 'to the extent not in conflict with federal law or federal grant criteria for highway safety programs."
+3-216.
+Special Note: 29 MRSA \$1312-D(10) provides that for 1st offenders a lic. susp. action may be stayed and a restricted work related license may be issued "to the extent not in conflict with federal law or federal grant criteria for highway safety programs."
 Conditional License.
-Under 29 MRSA §1312-D(11), upon issuing a license to a person who has either been convicted of a DWI offense or found to have violated the admin. per se law, the following conditions may be placed on the license: 1st conviction/admin. per se action-for a period of 1 yr from the date of reinstatement the driver cannot operate a motor vehicle after having consumed any alcohol; and 2nd and subsequent convictions/admin per se actions (w/n 6 yrs)-for a period of 6 yrs (after conviction) the driver cannot operate a motor vehicle after having consumed any alcohol.

-Under 29 MRSA §2241-J, unless longer periods are authorized by law, the following special licensing sanctions apply to persons who operate a motor vehicle in violation of the above conditions: (1) Revocation for 1 yr either if they (a) are convicted of any alcohol or drug driving offense or (b) have operated a motor vehicle with a BAC level of 0.05 or more.
-Note: If licensing action is based on operationg a motor vehicle with a BAC level of 0.05 or more, a "work-restricted" license may be issued upon a showing of necessity and is contingent upon completion of an alcohol treatment (rehabilitation) program.
-(2) For refusal to submit to a chemical test where there is probable casuse to believe that the driver has a BAC level of 0.05 or more, susp for not less than 2 yrs.

-Vehicle Impoundment/Confiscation: Authorized by Specific Statutory Authority:
+Under 29 MRSA $\S1312-D(11)$, upon issuing a license to a person who has either been convicted of a DWI offense or found to have violated the admin. per se law, the following conditions may be placed on the license: 1st conviction/admin. per se action-for a period of 1 yr from the date of reinstatement the driver cannot operate a motor vehicle after having consumed any alcohol; and 2nd and subsequent conviction) the driver cannot operate a motor vehicle after having reactions (w/n 6 yrs)-for a period of 6 yrs (after conviction) the driver cannot operate a motor vehicle after having consumed any alcohol.
+Under 29 MRSA §2241-J, unless longer periods are authorized by law, the following special licensing sanctions apply to persons who operate a motor vehicle in violation of the above conditions: (1) Revocation for 1 yr either if they (a) are convicted of any alcohol or drug driving offense or (b) have operated a motor vehicle with a BAC of 0.05 or more Note: If licensing action is based on operationg a motor vehicle with a BAC of 0.05 or more, a "work-restricted" license may be issued upon a showing of necessity and is contingent upon completion of an alcohol treatment (rehabilitation) program.
+(2) For refusal to submit to a chemical test where there is probable casuse to believe that the driver has a BAC of 0.05 or more, susp for not less than 2 yrs.
+Sanctions Following a Conviction for a DWI Offense: (continued) Other: Rehabilitation: Alcohol Education: Alcohol Treatment: Vehicle Impoundment/Confiscation: Authorized by Specific Statutory Authority: Terms Upon Which Vehicle Will Be Released: Other: